aws-greengrass/aws-greengrass-mqtt-bridge/README.md

 ## AWS Greengrass MQTT Bridge

-MQTT Bridge is a Greengrass component that manages the communications between MQTT broker and the rest of Evergreen system, specifically PubSub and MQTT Proxy.
+MQTT Bridge is a Greengrass component that manages the communications between MQTT broker and the rest of Greengrass system, specifically PubSub and MQTT Proxy.

 ## Security